nkholski/phaser-tiled-extras/README.md

 ##Warning: The plugin is under development.
 It's not fit for production use and may break compatibility between updates.##

 This plugin adds additional features from Tiled mapeditor to Phaser 2.
 Some of them are built-in in Tiled, and others are custom solutions.
 The aim is to move reusable code from my projects to this plugin.
 Another aim is to make it integrate to Phaser 2 as seemless as possible with unmodified code.
 This is experimental at the moment, and ideas are added and removed as I go, so does the solutions.
+Parts of the code is more or less proof-of-concept.

 The plugin will not improve performance.
 For increased performance (along with additional Tiled features) I recommend the far more advanced plugin Phaser-Tiled: https://github.com/englercj/phaser-tiled.